vizicist/palette/doc/building.md

 - When given a choice between 64-bit and 32-bin installations, choose 64-bit.

+- Install github desktop from https://desktop.github.com

 - Install git from https://gitforwindows.org

-- Install Go version 1.15 or later from https://golang.org/dl/
+- Install Go version 1.19 or later from https://golang.org/dl/

 - Install Python 3.9.6 (64-bit) or later (BUT NOT FROM THE WINDOWS STORE!), and select the option for adding it to your PATH.